numan37/ManagementSystem/readme.md

 2. /base/transaction/management/transactions – To list all transaction and list transaction on specified date or date range in 2 different currencies.

+API'S Explaination:

-1. /base/transaction/management/transaction/create--Request Body parameters and example --
+1. /base/transaction/management/transaction/create--Post Method--Request Body parameters and example --

 {